Ecosystem Integration: How Partners Help Drive Integrated Avionics Success

 September 7, 2022

-Part 5 of the Military Avionics series
+Part 5 of the RTI Military Avionics Blog Series

 We all love that old DIY ethic – the feeling of doing something yourself from start to finish.
 It is simple and easy, and there is immense satisfaction from taking credit for the entire project.
 When building systems however, this approach is really only suited to small projects that are not time-sensitive, do not have safety and security requirements, and will not have a life-threatening impact.